louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 1 Obtain secure access to an MDS feed

-Using your city's [Dockless Vehicle Policy]() data sharing and enforcement requirements, obtain authentication which each operator's MDS feed for your city.
+Using your city's [Dockless Vehicle Policy](https://data.louisvilleky.gov/dataset/dockless-vehicles/resource/541f050d-b868-428e-9601-c48a04eba17c) data sharing and enforcement requirements, obtain authentication which each operator's MDS feed for your city.

 ### 2 Ingest a subset of MDS data into a database table

-Ingestion method is left as an exercise for the reader.
-Code could be added here at a later date.
+Ingestion method from MDS is left as an exercise for the reader.
+Code for this should be added here at a later date.

 This is the table structure for the *DocklessOpenData* open data table: